 All these costs have now been rolled into one single annual payment called the “Sovereign Grant”.
 This has been set at 25% of surplus revenue from the crown estate – a publicly-owned property portfolio – resulting in a payment of £76.1m for 2017/2018.

-Republic would have you believe that the payment of £76.1m noted above would solely be for the direct workings of the Monarchy, however this mount includes the extra money allocated by the Sovereign Support Grant to tackle to refurbishment of Buckingham Palace, which was conveniently left out by Republic.
-The SSG is set at 15% of the of the revenue of the Crown Estate with an extra 10% added for a total of ten years to offset the cost of refurbishment to The Palace which is set to cost nearly £370m.
+Republic would have you believe that the payment of £76.1m noted above would solely be for the direct workings of the Monarchy, however, this mount includes the extra money allocated by the Sovereign Support Grant to tackle to the refurbishment of Buckingham Palace, which was conveniently left out by Republic.
+The SSG is set at 15% of the revenue of the Crown Estate with an extra 10% added for a total of ten years to offset the cost of refurbishment to The Palace which is set to cost nearly £370m.
 The Crown is funding the repairs to The Palace directly as seen in this rise of the SSG payment by the extra 10% for ten years, again not from the taxpayer.

 Note: The Sovereign Support Grant (SSG) has been spent.
 The 2016/2017 statement has acknowledged a change to future SSG funding in regard to the newly approved £369M refurbishment of Buckingham Palace over the next 10 years.
-The approved works at Buckingham Palace will be met by the SSG which is based on the profits of the Crown Estate and not derived from revenue of the tax generating efforts of the government.
+The approved works at Buckingham Palace will be met by the SSG which is based on the profits of the Crown Estate and not derived from the revenue of the tax-generating efforts of the government.
 The 2016/2017 financial year saw the Palace receive £42.8 million – a rise of £3 million over the 2015/2016 fiscal year.
 This rise in expenditure was based on the rise of funding provided to the Palace due to the Sovereign Support Grant equation (two years in arrears) which was based on 2014/2015 Crown Estate revenues of £304.1 million.
 The total expense for the year of Her Majesty as Head of State came to £56.8 million, with additional funding generated by letting out properties and rooms for events.
 Income supplementing the grant amounted to £14.9 million (up from £13.9 million in 2015/16).

 However, the Sovereign Grant is just one part of the total cost of the monarchy.
 The royal family’s security bill is picked up by the metropolitan police, for example, while the costs of royal visits are borne by local councils.